-At our 2013 annual meeting, our stockholders approved the compensation of our named executive officers by over 99% of the votes cast.
-The PCC took this into account and made few changes to our executive compensation program during 2013.
-The PCC also considered this vote when setting 2014 compensation levels for other executives and, as discussed below, made very few changes to the 2014 program.
+At our 2014 annual meeting, our stockholders approved the compensation of our named executive officers by almost 99% of the votes cast, which is nearly identical to 2013.
+The PCC considered this vote when setting 2015 compensation levels for other executives and, as discussed below, made very few changes to the 2015 program.